Welcome to our Reading page

 We also have a number of reading enrichment activities, including:

 In KS1 the children continue to take home decodable reading books which are closely matched to their phonic ability.
-They are encouraged to read as much as possible to help with fluency and to support this we have a 'reading rewards' system in place where children get the chance to win a brand new book each week.
+They are encouraged to read as much as possible to help with fluency and to support this we have a 'reading rewards' system in place where children get the chance to achieve a Dojo point.
+Children also take home a book of their choice from our 'lending library'.
+This book is to be read with an adult as a shared read.

-The children in KS2 remain on the Oxford Reading Tree staged books which means their progress continues to be closely monitored by their teachers.
+The children in KS2 continue on the Oxford Reading Tree staged books which means their progress continues to be closely monitored by their teachers.
+Like KS1, children are encouraged to read as much as possible to help with fluency and to support this we have a 'reading rewards' system in place where children get the chance to achieve a Dojo point.
 Children also have their own book from the library that they pick themselves.
 We have invested PTA money into our library to provide a whole range of engaging non-fiction texts and fiction texts to promote a love of reading and our children are thoroughly enjoying this experience.
 We have a wonderful team of Year 6 librarians who support children changing their staged books and also recommend library books and sign these books in and out of the library.

 Meet our English Ambassador: